Rachel Sibande

-Rachel Sibande (born January 9, 1986, in Lilongwe, Malawi) is a Malawian computer scientist and social entrepreneur.
-She is the Founder of mHub, a technology hub and incubator for innovators and emerging entrepreneurs.
+Rachel Chimwemwe Sibande (born January 9, 1986, in Lilongwe, Malawi) is a Malawian computer scientist, digital development specialist, and social entrepreneur with over 20 years' experience spanning academia, international development, technology, and social enterprise.
+She is the Founder of mHub, Malawi's first technology hub and incubator for innovators and emerging entrepreneurs..

+She has led and managed technology-for-development projects in over twenty-two (22) low- and middle-income countries, working at the intersection of digital transformation, big data, artificial intelligence (AI), and sectors such as health, agriculture, education, financial services, elections monitoring, and disaster management.
+She is a Google Scholar, having received the Google Anita Borg Scholarship in 2015 for outstanding computer science scholars.
+In 2016, she was named one of Africa's 30 Most Promising Young Entrepreneurs Under 30 by Forbes.

 She is a technology advocate and a recipient of a Google Anita Borg Scholarship.
 In 2016, she was named one of Africa's 30 most promising entrepreneurs under the age of 30 by Forbes.